-Crypto derivatives have become an increasingly large part of the global crypto asset markets, enabling traders to speculate on price movement or hedge their market exposure.
+Crypto derivatives have quietly taken over a massive share of global crypto asset markets, giving traders a powerful way to speculate on price movement or hedge their exposure without ever touching the underlying coin.

 Article Summary